Energy

 What Is a Supply Chain?

-Supply chain is a network between a company and its suppliers to produce and distribute a specific product to the final buyer.
-This network includes different activities, people, entities, information, and resources.
-The supply chain also represents the steps it takes to get the product or service from its original state to the customer.
+A supply chain connects a company and its suppliers to distribute a specific product to the final buyer.
+Essentially, this network integrates various activities, people, entities, and resources.
+It also maps the essential steps required to transform a product from its original state.
+Finally, the chain ensures the service reaches the customer efficiently.

-The Hydrogen H2 Supply Chain as a fuel is defined as a system of activities from suppliers to customers.
-These activities involve an energy source and various stages such as production, storage, transportation, and dispensation of hydrogen to refueling stations.
+The industry defines the Hydrogen (H2) Supply Chain (HSC) as a system of activities connecting suppliers to customers.
+This system manages energy sources and executes various stages.
+These stages include the production, storage, transportation, and dispensation of hydrogen to refueling stations.

-4. What are the most cost-effective transportation modes and pathways to connect hydrogen demand with its supply?
+4. Which transportation modes most efficiently connect demand with supply?

 Leave your thought here